astronomer/docs/learn/airflow-decorators.md

 ---
 title: "Introduction to the TaskFlow API and Airflow decorators"
-sidebar_label: "TaskFlow API & Decorators"
+sidebar_label: "TaskFlow API & decorators"
 description: "An overview of Airflow decorators and how they can improve the DAG authoring experience."
 id: airflow-decorators
 ---